Life Cos. Drive More Lending While Banks Take a Back Seat

 Banks are facing a “wall” of CRE loan maturities—according to MBA, nearly $2 trillion of CRE’s outstanding debt will mature over the next three years—at a time when asset valuations have dropped up to 50 percent for office and 30 percent for multifamily.
 But the problem is having little impact on life company loans because the majority of their loans are on a longer maturity schedule (10 to 20 years vs. five to seven years for bank loans), Kokernak pointed out.

-The development industry has experienced the biggest gap in financing availability since banks exited this segment of the market, noted Gregory Michaud, managing director & head of Real Estate Finance at Voya Investment Management, noting banks have long been the biggest source of construction capital.
+The development industry has experienced the biggest gap in financing availability since banks exited this segment of the market, said Gregory Michaud, managing director & head of Real Estate Finance at Voya Investment Management, noting banks have long been the biggest source of construction capital.
 As a result, Voya, formerly a life company that now manages capital investment for institutional investment funds, ramped up its construction financing program over the last 24 to 30 months.
-“We have had a construction loan program for over two decades and come in and out of the market when we believe there is good relative value,” he said.
+“We have had a construction loan program for over two decades and come in and out of the market when we believe there is good relative value,” he mentioned.

 You May Also Like